Sabbatical Archetypes

 Core feelings: Adventurous, open, curious, stretched, craving novelty, wanting a different vantage point.

-What this might look like: You relocate or shift environments in a meaningful way — for example, living abroad, becoming a visiting scholar, or working in industry for several months.
-Your daily structure changes as you experience life and/or work in a different way.
+What this might look like: You relocate or shift environments in a meaningful way — for example, living abroad.
+Your daily structure changes as you experience life in a different way.
 Rather than controlling every outcome, you allow the context you’re in to shape what you learn and where that takes you next.

 The Exploration Sabbatical